dseclub/MDSE/CloudComputing/aws/AwsCert/Databases.md

 - migrate from MySQL to Aurora
     - create read replica ⇒ promote it
     - create a snapshot ⇒ restore from that snapshot

+## Redshift

+- Enabled by default with a 1 day retention period (maximum is 35 days)
+- always maintain at least 3 copies of your data (the original, replica on the compute nodes and a backup in S3)
+- can asynchronously replicate your snapshots to S3 in another region for disaster recovery
+- backups:
+    - auto backup
+    - manual backup

+## DynamoDB

+- Stored on SSD storage
+- Spread across 3 geographically  distinct data centers
+- Eventual Consistent Reads is default (read data after write within 1 second)
+- can use Strong consistent read (read data after write less than 1 second), but not recommend
+- Each table in DynamoDB is limited to 20 global secondary indexes (default limit) and 5 local secondary indexes.
+- The maximum item size in DynamoDB is 400 KB

 ## Elasticache